 After several weeks, someone spoke up on Jamie’s behalf and notified his parents of what was taking place on the bus.
 Wendy and Allan acted quickly.
 Jamie was removed from the school and no longer took a bus.

 It was around this time that Wendy and Allan observed a noticeable change in their son.
 He wasn’t as happy and appeared more reserved.
 Jamie agreed to see a mental health specialist where it was clear that Jamie was struggling.

+Going into high school, Jamie was excelling at figure skating.
+In fact, he was winning many awards for his abilities.
+With depression, however, he stopped doing what he loved so much.
+He was slowly closing himself off.
+It was around this time that Jamie attempted to take his own life.
 When Jamie entered high school, he hoped that the bullying would end.
 Believing that this would be an adult learning environment, he thought it would be better.
 Sadly, it was not.
 A few males and females were relentless with Jamie.
 Of course, with Jamie being a victim, he rarely shared.
 He certainly didn’t fight back or put anyone down.
 He kept it in.

 During his time in grade 10, Jamie came to terms with his sexuality and shared with his family that he was gay.
 All were very supportive of Jamie, as were his friends.

 Jamie wanted to help others within his school who may also be struggling with sexuality or bullying and decided to create a club to support these youth.
 Jamie called it the ‘Rainbow Club’ and created some hand-made posters for the school hallways.

 Over the course of a few days, Jamie saw that his posters were being torn down which devastated him.
 All he wanted to do was help others by creating this club and yet this terrible act was taking place.

 On October 14th of 2011, Jamie had had enough.
 He just couldn’t take it anymore and felt that things would not get any better.